Everyone feels better when they are well rested, so it’s no surprise that a good night’s sleep is a crucial part of a senior’s health.

 According to a 2009 study from Nature Reviews Endocrinology, poor sleep is directly correlated with difficulty metabolizing glucose—one of the primary symptoms associated with diabetes.

 Over time, poor sleep can lead to chronically high blood sugar that increases the risk of diabetes and causes a lot of damage throughout the body.
 However, as seniors get a full night’s sleep, they are able to regulate their blood sugar levels more effectively and lower their risk of developing diabetes.

 Reduce Arthritis Symptoms

-Getting enough sleep has a direct effect on how the body handles pain.
-People who are already sleep deprived tend to have more difficulty functioning while they are in pain.
+People who are already sleep-deprived tend to have more difficulty functioning while they are in pain.
 Sleep deprivation can also cause an increase in inflammation, which tends to make the pain associated with arthritis worse.
-Because sleep can make sore joints so much more bearable, it is a good idea for seniors with arthritis to get as much sleep as possible.

 Maintain a Healthy Weight